Special Exhibit Honoring Harriet Powers, a Revolutionary Quilter

 Free and open to the public.

-The Princeton Sankofa Stitchers Modern Quilt Guild (PSSMQG) honors African American quilting traditions, celebrating Harriett Powers (1837–1910), a Black quilter born enslaved in Georgia.
+The Princeton Sankofa Stitchers Modern Quilt Guild (PSSMQG) honors African American quilting traditions, celebrating Harriet Powers (1837–1910), a Black quilter born enslaved in Georgia.
 Powers’ quilts, like the Bible Quilt and Pictorial Quilt, are iconic in American art.
 PSSMQG has recreated her Pictorial Quilt with vibrant, modern fabrics, preserving her legacy.
 To learn more about the PSSMQG, please visit their website: https://www.princetonsankofastitchers.org/

 Organized by Juandamarie Gikandi